Chemistry and Physics MSci (Hons) 2025 entry

 • Standard entry grades:

-AAAAB, including an A in Chemistry and A in both: Mathematics, Physics.
+AAAAB, including an A in all of Chemistry Mathematics and Physics.

 Minimum entry grades:

-AAAB, including an A in Chemistry and A in both: Mathematics, Physics.
+AAAB, including an A in all of Chemistry Mathematics and Physics.

 Gateway entry grades: